Fighting for quality news media in the digital age.

 Another exclusive was his time spent hidden in a secret location in North Yorkshire with Marina Ogilvy, daughter of Princess Alexandra and her boyfriend, successfully keeping the rest of the press pack at bay

-After a brief period at the News of the World, in the latter years of his working life he freelanced for the national press before finally putting down his notebook in 2020 as the pandemic struck as Covid struck.
+After a brief period at the News of the World, in the latter years of his working life he freelanced for the national press before finally putting down his pen in 2020 as Covid struck.

 Veteran photographer Nigel ‘Benjie’ Bennett said: “He was great on the doorstep with difficult stories.
 I’ve been there when he’s been threatened, but he would never back down.
 He was one of those guys in journalism who knew their stuff.”